Mesa, AZ 85213

 What Can Be Done to Protect Inherited IRAs From Creditors?

 In view of the Clark decision, clients must thoughtfully reconsider any outright beneficiary designations for their retirement accounts if they want to insure that the funds will remain protected for their beneficiaries after death.
 By far the best option for protecting an inherited IRA is to create a Standalone Retirement Trust for the benefit of all of the intended IRA beneficiaries.
-If properly drafted, this type of trust offers the following advantages:
+If properly drafted with the tax attorney kansas city mo, this type of trust offers the following advantages:

 - Protects the inherited IRA from each beneficiary’s creditors as well as predators and lawsuits